aex351/home-assistant-neerslag-card/README.md

 ![Example](https://github.com/aex351/home-assistant-neerslag-card/raw/main/documentation/example.png)

 ## Installation overview
-The Neerslag Card uses custom sensors for data.
-The installation consist out of setting up the Neerslag Card and configuring the sensors.
+The Neerslag card installation consists out of two actions:
- 1) Adding the the Neerslag Card to your dashboard
+1) Configuring the Buienalarm and/or Buienradar sensor (via `configuration.yaml`
- 2) Configuring the Buienalarm and/or Buienradar sensor (via `configuration.yaml`)
+2) Adding the the Neerslag Card to your dashboard

-> You will need to restart Home-Assistant after changing `configuration.yaml`.
+> Home Assistant needs to be restarted after making changes to `configuration.yaml`.

 ## 1. The Neerslag card
 Via the interface: